mateeeeeee/Ola/README.md

 <br/><br/>

 # Ola
-Ola is a toy programming language with LLVM backend.
-Custom backend is still work in progress.
+Ola is a toy programming language designed with a focus on modularity and learning, offering both an LLVM-based backend and a work-in-progress custom backend.

 ## Dependencies
   * [LLVM 17.0.1](https://github.com/llvm/llvm-project) for compiler backend.